 When it comes to creating an adoption plan, you can choose every aspect of your adoption — from the family you want to place your child with to how much contact you have with them to what you want your adoption birth plan to look like.
 Our counselors will work with you every step of the way to ensure that you completely understand the decisions that you’re making and to assist you with all of your adoption preferences.

-To start your adoption plan today, please call us at our 24-hour free hotline: 877-890-4673.
-You can also text PREGNANT to 919-971-4396 or email email@example.com.
+To start your adoption plan today, please call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email email@example.com.
 To learn more about creating an adoption plan in North Carolina, keep reading this article.

 Whether you know that adoption is the right choice for you or you’re still trying to decide how to proceed with your unplanned pregnancy, you can contact us at A Child’s Hope for free and with no obligation to choose adoption.
 Our local counselors will meet with you in person at whatever location is most comfortable for you and can answer whatever questions you have about the adoption process to determine whether it’s right for you and your baby.
 Ultimately, you are the only one who can choose adoption, but we will provide you the information and resources you need to be informed about all of your options.